django-polymorphic/django-polymorphic-tree/README.rst

   " A polymorphic structure to display content in a tree. "

-In other words, this module provides a node tree, where each node type can be a different model.
+In other words, this module provides a node tree, where each node can be a different model type.
-This allows you to structure your site tree as you see fit.
+This allows you to freely structure tree data.
 For example:

 * Build a tree of a root node, category nodes, leaf nodes, each with custom fields.
+* Build a todo list of projects, categories and items.
+* Build a book of chapters, sections, and pages.

 Origin
 ------